 The COVID-19 pandemic helped uncover the susceptibility of Cozumel Mexico’s cruise ship-dependent economy.
 This stresses the need to further expand Cozumel’s economy, develop more housing and use the Scuba Diving/Snorkeling industry better.
 A down economy over the recent 2 years points to an economy that is not repairing itself.
 Relying on just one industry for inhabitants’ incomes is an unsound proposal.

 This means that if there is a major drop in the economy, this would be felt throughout the entire island.
-In order to have a stable economy, Cozumel must work with the government to develop more housing so that its inhabitants do not have to rely on their cruise ship jobs to make money.
+In order to have a stable economy, Cozumel must work with the government to develop more housing and welcome more scuba divers, so that its inhabitants do not have to rely on their cruise ship jobs to make money.
 Since Cozumel is very susceptible to economic changes in the U.S. economy, it is also susceptible to coronavirus.
 This has made the island’s people become a lot more aware of the need to prepare for any future economic changes and how to survive them.

-Written by Stingray Villa Cozumel.
+Written by Stingray Villa Cozumel